-Cape Town Tourism has partnered with a number of public relations organisations to proactively represent the Mother City abroad.
-The appointments will accurately meet the current demand for information and will assist in managing realistic perceptions of destination Cape Town and Cape Town as a 2010 FIFA World Cup host city.Read more
+Cape Town Tourism has partnered with three international public relations agencies to proactively represent the Mother City abroad.
+The appointments aim to meet the demand for accurate information in the run-up to the 2010 FIFA World Cup™ and will assist in shaping and managing realistic perceptions of destination Cape Town and Cape Town as a Host City in key European source markets.

 Cape Town’s tourism industry stakeholders are united in their efforts to combat damaging international perceptions of South Africa as “an expensive destination”, ahead of the 2010 FIFA World Cup™.

 In a bid to translate commitment into action, Cape Town Tourism formulated a Code of Responsible Pricing for Cape Town.
 The Code is endorsed and will be implemented by the City of Cape Town, the Western Cape Provincial Department of Economic Development and Tourism, Cape Town Routes Unlimited, FEDHASA (the Federated Hospitality Association of South Africa), SATSA (the South African Tourism Services Association), The Portfolio Collection, Fair Trade in Tourism South Africa, Backpackers South Africa and SAACI (the South African Association for the Conference Industry).Read more

 Cape Town’s tourism industry stakeholders are unified in their efforts to combat damaging international perceptions of SA as “an expensive destination”, ahead of the 2010 FIFA World Cup™.Read more